garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 of me trying to keep up with her needs, it was great for me to get a taste of what Grace was doing day in and day out for the past few months.
-There were definitely times of struggle, but I think that's a microcosm of life.
-Keeping a calm demeanor, being patient, and trying to take care of the most important thing first seemed to help me through these situations.
+There were times of struggle, but I think that's a microcosm of life.
+Keeping a calm demeanor, being patient, and trying to take care of the most important things first seemed to help me through these situations.

 There were fun times too.
 We got out for some